 Please think about where you might have special circumstances and inform us ahead of time if possible.

 Our standard cleaning is to use a soft cotton scrubber and squeegee.
 In Scott's experience including over ten thousand hours of cleaning windows (and according to manufacture cleaning specifications), our equipment and process do not scratch properly manufactured glass.

 Be advised that some items such as paint will remain on the glass if the razor is not used.
 We're okay with this so long as you are okay with it.

 The truth is that the more stuff that is on the glass the more aggressive treatment is required.
 For instance. blue painter's tape has a mild adhesive, it is designed to be used on windows.
 Duct tape, by contrast, has a much stronger adhesive and is not suppose to be used on windows.

 Happy Window Cleaning LLC is not responsible for any damage or scratches on windows that are defective from failures in the manufacturing process.
+Architectural glass is 5.5 on the Mohs Hardness Scale.
+So that is what we are expecting to encounter upon arrival.
 It is the homeowner's responsibility to inform us if aftermarket tinting has been applied to the glass.
-That said we do not use razors except with implied permission to remove adhesives, and or paint, and even then it is Happy Window Cleaning's policy to do so with proper lubrication and technique., and to limit the use of razors to the areas where the sticker or paint is.
+Such aftermarket films are much softer than glass and if applied well can be impossible to see.
+Ordinarily, UV coatings, i.e., tints, from manufacturing are between the panes, rather than on the surface of the glass.
+That said we use razors and steel wool on the glass when there is implied or express expectation to remove adhesives or paint.
+It is Happy Window Cleaning's policy to do so with proper lubrication and technique., and to limit the use of razors to the areas where the sticker or paint is.